Advertiser Disclosure

 8. Does the Chase Sapphire Preferred Card Cover Turo or Zipcar Rentals?

-Unfortunately, no. Because Turo and Zipcar rentals aren’t considered rentals from a rental car agency, most credit card rental car insurance doesn’t cover them.
+No. Because Turo and Zipcar rentals aren’t considered rentals from a rental car agency, most credit card rental car insurance doesn’t cover them.

-9. How Do I File a Chase Sapphire Preferred Card Travel Insurance Claim?
+10. How Do I File a Chase Sapphire Preferred Card Travel Insurance Claim?

 To file a claim, you should first gather all of the documents related to your claim.
-These can include receipts, accident reports, police reports, photos, hospital records, or anything else pertinent to the type of claim you’re making.
+These can include receipts, accident reports, police reports, photos, hospital records, and anything else pertinent to the type of claim you’re making.

-10. Do I Need Travel Insurance if I Have the Chase Sapphire Preferred Card?
+11. Do I Need Travel Insurance if I Have the Chase Sapphire Preferred Card?

 Will you be skydiving?
 Do you have significant trip expenses related to Turo rentals or short connections that could cause domino effects if you miss a departure time?
 Are you renting an RV or going camping — types of travel not covered by the Chase Sapphire Preferred card?

-If you have prepaid, nonrefundable expenses that wouldn’t be reimbursed by your credit card’s travel insurance in the event of delays or cancellations, getting a travel insurance policy that covers these could be a good idea and could provide peace of mind.
-That said, not every travel activity is covered by every travel insurance policy, so you want to make sure you choose a policy that covers your expenses for your particular trip.
+If you have prepaid, nonrefundable expenses that wouldn’t be reimbursed by your credit card’s travel insurance in the event of delays or cancellations, getting a travel insurance policy that covers these could be a good idea and provide peace of mind.
+That said, not every travel activity is covered by every travel insurance policy, so make sure you choose a policy that covers your expenses for your particular trip.

 Final Thoughts